processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `request_activates_archiving: true|false`

 :   If this option is enabled, no messages are stored for a user until his client issued a MAM request, regardless of the value of the `default` option.
 Once the server received a request, that user's messages are archived as usual.
+The default is `false`.

 `assume_mam_usage: if_enabled|on_request|never`